chung-lab/SCAFE/README.md

 ```

 ### Test run a single cell solo workflow for demo data
-Now, let's test *SCAFE* with a workflow (*workflow.sc.solo*) that processes one library of single cell 5'end RNA-seq data.
+Now, let's test *SCAFE* with a workflow (*workflow.sc.solo*) that processes one library of single-cell 5'end RNA-seq data.
 First we check out the help message of *workflow.sc.solo*.
 Remember you can always check the help message for all scripts of *SCAFE* using the *--help* flag.

 ```shell
 #--- check out the help message of workflow.sc.solo